-Routinely, thorough truck and equipment decontamination activities will not be performed.
-However, truck and equipment cleaning will be carried out, as necessary, so that waste should not leave the transfer building containment structure or facility, and the containers meet the standards of being "RCRA empty".
+Truck and equipment cleaning will be carried out, as necessary, so that waste will not leave the transfer building containment structure or facility, and the containers meet the standards of being "RCRA empty".
 Equipment used in the hazardous transfer station (i.e., excavators, tools, etc.) as a primary tool are only used in this area and they do not leave the building or hazardous waste designated area.
 Trucks hauling hazardous waste in containers from the facility are cleaned at the Clean Harbors Lone Mountain facility.
+If any unplanned waste is generated during truck and equipment cleaning it will be managed under applicable generator standards.